ilios/user-guide/README.md

 ## Utilize Search Results

-Clicking on any return value from search will route you to that location in the guide.
+Clicking on any value returned by performing a search will route you to that location in the guide.
 To return, the browser's back navigation button can be used.

 ## Cancel Search